N-Osairis/SLA_ReportGenerator/README.md

 # SLA_ReportGener

-This script generate the SLA report based on the input values in configuraion section(main.py) and selected client
+This script generate the SLA report based on the input values in configuraion section(main.py) and selected client .

-please be noted :
+please be noted:

 1) to generate the report, need to past the resources files(updated "mastersheet" & incident report file in csv format) in the Resources_folder and corresponding client folder follow the sample format.